 Failure to Report or Absconding in Anaheim

 In Anaheim, a parolee who is accused of failure to report or absconding is likely to face stiffer punishment than a probationer who is accused of the similar violation.
-Parolees who go missing will often go back to jail.Punishment for failure to report
+Although parole and probation both serve similar purposes, such are to help the defendants alter their behavior for the better with rehabilitative methods, there are differences.
+The main difference between parole and probation is that probation is administered before someone is supposed to go to jail or prison, while parole is the period of time after being released.
+Parolees who go missing will often go back to jail.Punishment for Failure to Report

 Without a very good reason for why you went missing, you will face severe punishment including extended terms of probation/parole, extended jail time, hefty fines, etc..
 The punishment you will face will depend on numerous considerations by the judge which include but are not limited to: